Jahfry/SteamOS/keyd.md

 # 'keyd' on the Steam Deck

+This is a long guide to help people newer to modifying their Steam Deck.
+Sorry for the folks that just want the nitty gritty, I'd rather just write 1 guide :)

 *What are we doing?* Installing 'keyd' on a Steam Deck.

 *Why are we doing that?* So you can remap keys on a physical USB keyboard and have it work *both in Game and Desktop mode*, without affecting the Steam Deck's "volume" and "power" buttons.